AlexWanyoike/New-Angular--Quote-Project/README.md

 * Clone all the information to your local repository and analyze the data in a more effective manner.

-* Link to access the Angular Project
+* Link to access the Angular Project:

 https://alexwanyoike.github.io/QuoteItOutProject-/

 ## Set up:
 * Clone the repository from the Github repo by: